kbdharun/kbdharun/localisation.md

-# My Works in Localization
+# My Works in Localisation

 - I think technology must be accessible to everybody, and the best way to make it more accessible is through localisation.
-With this goal in mind I started localising various projects to **Tamil**.
+- I started localising various projects to **Tamil** with this goal in mind.
 - You can find some of my work in localisation in [**Weblate**](https://hosted.weblate.org/user/kbdharunkrishna).

 ## Projects

-Listed below are some projects that I contributed translations to
+Listed below are some projects I contributed translations to

-1. In [**tldr-pages**](https://github.com/kbdharun/tldr), I translated some commands to Tamil and I review, validate translations in pull requests.
+1. In [**tldr-pages**](https://github.com/kbdharun/tldr), I translated some commands to Tamil.
+I also review and validate translations in pull requests over there.

 2. I translated [**Bottles**](https://github.com/bottlesdevs/Bottles) (*A program to manage wine prefixes and run Windows software and games on Linux*) to Tamil using Weblate.
 The translation file can be found [here](https://github.com/bottlesdevs/Bottles/tree/master/po).
 [August 2022]

 3. I translated [**Wike**](https://github.com/hugolabe/Wike) (*A Wikipedia reader for GNOME*) to Tamil at POEditor.
 The translation file can be found [here](https://github.com/hugolabe/Wike/blob/master/po/ta.po).
 [August 2022]